voxpupuli/puppet-mosquitto/README.md

 ## Authors

 puppet-mosquitto is maintained by [Vox Pupuli](https://voxpupuli.org), it was written by [Tim 'bastelfreak' Meusel](https://github.com/bastelfreak).
+FreeBSD tweaks by Seth Tunstall